winitzki/scall/tutorial/programming_dhall.md

 todo: fix problems with the text

-In addition to `bizip1`, `bizip2`, and/or `bizipF`, we will require a function for computing the recursion depth of a value of type `C a`.
+In addition to `bizip1`, `bizip2`, and/or `bizipP`, we will require a function for computing the recursion depth of a value of type `C a`.
 That function (`depth : ∀(a : Type) → C a → Natural`) can be implemented if we have a function `maxF2 : F {} Natural → Natural` that finds the maximum among all `Natural` numbers stored in a given value of type `F {} Natural`.
 The function `maxF2` is available for any given polynomial bifunctor `F` and can be implemented via a `Traversable` instance for `F` with respect to its second type parameter.